How to choose great wine for the festive season

 Blanche Clark

 ’Tis the season for indulgence, and it’s fitting that the wine is as good as the food.
-Whether you’re after a Champagne, chardonnay, shiraz or sticky, there are a few tricks to tracking down great wines without spending a fortune.
-After all, knowing that Krug Champagne is deemed the world's best non-vintage Champagne, doesn’t mean you can afford it.
+Whether you’re after a sparkling, chardonnay or shiraz, there are a few tricks to tracking down great wines without spending a fortune.

 Shopping for Champagne